rafaelquint/clusterbot-setup-script/README.md

 At the bottom of your screen when the script is done, there should be a login provided as well as an AWS link.
 Copy the link and then use the login provided.
 A screenshot of the link and login info is shown below:

+**If an error comes up saying that the password "Timed Out", then run the script one more time.**

 ![awslog](https://user-images.githubusercontent.com/36835422/58890389-87164980-86b8-11e9-88da-396ffc228995.png)

 **Username for ceph dashboard is admin.